 Being spiritually empowered is the cherry on the cake for living your best and abundantly full life.
-Your connection to something bigger than yourself will give your life purpose, meaning and hope.
+Your connection to God will give your life purpose, meaning and hope.

 Religiosity/spirituality and trust in Divine power are linked to physical and mental health, and longevity (Seeman et al. 2003, Koenig 2012, Zimmer et al. 2016, Mishra et al. 2017).

 Spirituality encompasses the way one views their purpose and meaning in life, as well as their deepest beliefs and morals, life decisions, character, perspective on spiritual beliefs and a higher being (Mishra et al. 2017).

 Beliefs about where we came from, why we are here, where we are going, give meaning to life and remove anxiety about the future.
 They can provide meaning and hope during disappointment and difficult times.

 Religious involvement is also connected with better mental health and with lower levels of depression, anxiety disorders, substance abuse, suicidal behaviours, stress-related disorders and dementia (Bonnell 2016, van der Wheele et al. 2016).
 Trust in a Divine power boosts positivity and helps better manage negative emotions, resulting in a fulfilled life and an increase in coping skills through negative life events (Koenig 2012).

 Religious attendance reduced the risk of long-term depression among men, while, among women it reduced the risk of becoming depressed (Rasic et al. 2013).

 Religiosity may reduce the effect of stressful life events on mood because these events are re-framed as happening for a reason and/or leading to spiritual growth, as well as the unique support that a regular faith-based community can offer (Lorenz et al. 2019).